peterpeterparker/daviddalbusco.com/src/blog/dynamically-create-canister-smart-contracts-in-motoko.md

 ![](https://6zvwc-sqaaa-aaaal-aalma-cai.raw.ic0.app/images/manager-buckets.png?token=CS-cusHrUKnmwvP6TDNpy)

 In following chapters I introduce such a solution with a sample project developed in [Motoko](https://github.com/dfinity/motoko).

-*For more details about this architecture, you can read an article I wrote about it: [Internet Computer: Web App Decentralized Database Architecture](https://daviddalbusco.com/blog/internet-computer-web-app-decentralized-database-architecture).*
+_For more details about this architecture, you can read an article I wrote about it: [Internet Computer: Web App Decentralized Database Architecture](https://daviddalbusco.com/blog/internet-computer-web-app-decentralized-database-architecture)._

-* * *
+---

 ## Bucket